Dumbbell Chest Fly: How To Do, Muscles Worked, and Form

 3. Lift both dumbbells in an arc motion in front of you.

-4. Continue raising the dumbbells until your arms are parallel to the ground or slightly above.
+4. Continue raising the dumbbells until your arms parallel the ground or slightly above.

-5. Take a pause at the top of the movement and focus on squeezing your upper chest muscles.
+5. Pause at the top of the movement and focus on squeezing your upper chest muscles.

 6. Slowly lower the dumbbells back down to the starting position, maintaining control throughout the motion.